-The key to learning whether or not FTS can reduce duration lies in understanding how coordination cost and individual productivity vary among collocated, FTS, and conventional global configurations.
-In this section, we introduce the key FTS variables we use to analyze these issues: cross-site coordination time, within-site coordination time, and personal productivity.
+The key to learning whether or not FTS can reduce duration lies in understanding how coordination cost and individual productivity varies when comparing co-located, FTS, and conventional global configurations.
+In this section we introduce the key FTS variables we use to analyze these issues: within-site coordination time, cross-site coordination time, and individual productivity.
 We then combine these variables into an overarching equation of FTS duration payoff to develop further propositions.